-4.1.2 Child-on child abuse
+4.1.2 Child-on-child abuse

-Child-on-child abuse is defined as any form of physical, sexual, emotional or financial abuse, and/or coercive control, exercised between children and within children's relationships, both intimate and non-intimate.
+Child-on-child abuse is defined as any form of physical, sexual, emotional or financial abuse, which can include coercive control or exploitation, exercised between children and within children's relationships, both intimate and non-intimate.
 Child-on-child abuse is behaviour by an individual or group of individuals which can be a one-off incident or repeated over time.
 Child-on-child abuse is unacceptable and will be taken seriously.
 Further information about the many forms that child-on-child abuse can take is described in Appendix 4.